hackingmaterials/atomate/docs/running_workflows.rst

       db_file: >>db_file<<

 .. note::
     The YAML file format is typically considered easy to read, but if you want to know more about the YAML format in general you might want to take a look at the `detailed YAML specification`_.
-If you want to know more specifically about atomate's YAML specification, check out ``atomate/vasp/workflows/base/library/README.md``.
+If you want to know more specifically about atomate's YAML specification, see the :ref:`Workflow YAML reference`.

 .. _detailed YAML specification: http://www.yaml.org/spec/1.2/spec.html